+W. Ehrhardt

-W. Ehrhardt Age: 73 Independent Mr. Ehrhardt joined the Board in 2008.
+Mr. Ehrhardt joined the Board in 2008.
 He is a retired senior audit partner formerly with Deloitte & Touche LLP, New York with over 30 years of professional experience primarily in the banking and securities and insurance industries.
 While in the practice of public accounting, Mr. Ehrhardt supervised the audits of the firm's largest multinational financial services clients.
 In addition, Mr. Ehrhardt participated in numerous firm-wide initiatives relating to the audit practice and related quality control matters and served as Partner in Charge of the Tri-State Financial Services Assurance and Advisory Practice.
 Mr. Ehrhardt is a Certified Public Accountant and a member of the AICPA.
 Mr. Ehrhardt brings strong accounting and financial skills and experience to the Company which is important to the oversight of the Company's financial reporting and enterprise and operational risk management.
-Mr. Ehrhardt is the Lead Director and a member of the Audit, Compensation, Compliance and Special Committees.
+Mr. Ehrhardt is the Lead Director and a member of the Audit, Compensation and Compliance Committees.

 Board and Committees Attendance

 Overall attendance: 100%

 Board 9 of 9

 Audit 5 of 5

-Compensation 7 of 7
+Compensation 6 of 6

-Compliance 6 of 6
+Compliance 5 of 5

-Special 13 of 13

 P.M.
+Friedman

-Friedman Age: 61 Mr. Friedman joined the Board in 2015.
+Mr. Friedman joined the Board in 2015.
 Mr. Friedman spent 27 years at Bear Stearns & Co.
 Inc. from 1981 to 2008, most recently holding the position of Chief Operating Officer of the Fixed Income Division.
 From 2008 to 2009, Mr. Friedman was a Managing Director responsible for business development at Mariner Investment Group, LLC.
 From 2009 to 2015, Mr. Friedman was Senior Managing Director and Chief Operating Officer of Guggenheim Securities LLC.
 Mr. Friedman brings an extensive amount of operational and risk management experience to the Company as well as a deep knowledge of the financial services industry.
-Mr. Friedman is a Certified Public Accountant, and he is Chairman of our Compliance Committee and a member of the Compensation, Nominating and Corporate Governance and Special Committees.
+Mr. Friedman is a Certified Public Accountant, and he is Chairman of our Compliance Committee and a member of the Compensation and Nominating and Corporate Governance Committees.

 Board and Committees Attendance

 Overall attendance: 100%

 Board 9 of 9

-Compensation 7 of 7
+Compensation 6 of 6

-Compliance 3 of 3
+Compliance 5 of 5

-Nominating and Corporate Governance 6 of 6
+Nominating and Corporate Governance 7 of 7

-Special 13 of 13